daddy-cool/highlogger/README.md

 ```

 ## Features
-* multiple transporters
-    * console (supports colors, accepts any writable stream but will default to `process.stdout`)
-    * dgram socket (supporting only udp4 for now)
-    * syslog, supporting [RFC5424](https://tools.ietf.org/html/rfc5424) (only udp4, structuredData not supported, messageId only for debug)
-* log to multiple transporters at once
+* log to multiple transporters at once, depending on message severity
-* set different severity ranges per transporter, transporter will only log messages within their severity range
+* set severity range per transporter, each transporter will only log messages within its severity range
+* available transporters:
+  * console
+  * socket (only udp4 right now)
+  * syslog (implemented after [RFC5424](https://tools.ietf.org/html/rfc5424), only udp4 right now, structuredData  & messageId not supported)
 * debug environment variable
   * white- and blacklisting for debug messages based on their debug key
 * can be used as singleton
 * configurable maximum message length per transporter
+* support for a fallback transporter in case maximum message length was exceeded
+* supports loading config via [config](https://www.npmjs.com/package/config) module if present

 ## Quick Start
 ```node